 Skype for Business or Lync are applications that allow graduate students, faculty and staff to make and forward phone and video calls, send instant messages, participate in video conferences and group chats through their computers.
 Skype for Business or Lync can also deliver voicemail as an email and integrates with Exchange so that Skype meetings show up on calendars.

-Malware protection is a centralized service that protects students, faculty, and staff against viruses and other malicious software.
-Malwarebytes is provided as part of this larger service.
+Malware protection is a centralized service that protects faculty, and staff endpoints against viruses and other malicious software.

 Office 365 provides students, faculty, and staff with free, cloud-based access to download a suite of services from Microsoft, including Word, Excel, PowerPoint, OneNote, and OneDrive.